strontic/strontic.github.io/xcyclopedia/library/quickassist.exe-C7A80E4F54289F7B0A51CAC386DB068D.md

 ## Possible Misuse

 *The following table contains possible examples of `quickassist.exe` being misused.
-While `quickassist.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `quickassist.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --